 The UNESCO listed Pashupatinath Temple, known as ‘The Temple of Living Beings,’ is one of the most sacred Hindu shrines in the world, attracting thousands of pilgrims.
 The temple’s existence dates back as far as 400AD and the beautiful, richly ornate pagoda, houses the sacred linga of Lord Shiva.
 Beside the temple, along the banks of the holy Bagmati River you can see the ancient religious tradition of ritual cleansing, reminiscent of scenes beside the river Ganges in Varanasi.

 The Friendship Highway is a breathtaking 736km scenic route that connects Lhasa to the Nepal border at Zhangmu and continues on to Kathmandu.
-The highway itself starts from Lhasa, the capital of the Tibet Autonomous Region, passing the turquoise Yamdrok Lake lake, before connecting to Shigatse, the home of the Panchen Lama, via Gyantse.
+The highway itself starts from Lhasa, the capital of the Tibet Autonomous Region, passing the turquoise Yamdrok Lake before connecting to Shigatse, the home of the Panchen Lama, via Gyantse.
 The road forks after this, with one branch heading west to the city of Ali.
 The other branch continues south, past Shegar, New Shegar, and to Rongphu Monastery near Everest Base Camp.
 From here the road continues on to the Nepali border at Zhangmu, and Kathmandu.
 Highlights along the route include the beautiful Yam Drok Lake, one of three sacred lakes and said to be the female guardian of Tibet; the Rongphu Monastery, which at 5000m is the highest monastery in the world; Everest Base Camp and stunning vistas of the snow capped Himalayas.
+Travel along the Friendship Highway, visiting these incredible sights en route on our 14 day Nepal to Tibet tour.

 Potala Palace - the poignantly empty winter home of the Dalai Lama, is the dominant landmark of Lhasa.
 Towering 117 metres above the city, it’s a masterpiece in design; 13 stories high, containing thousands of rooms.
 It was the heart of Tibet, its (exiled) government and people.
 The palace is a UNESCO World Heritage Site containing an incredible 10,000 shrines and 200,000 statues.
 Perched on the side of Marco Ri - the main buildings are the White Palace, the living quarters of the Dalai Lama; the Red Palace, which is purely for Buddhist prayer and the Tomb of the 13th Dalai Lama, with its giant stupa containing one ton of gold and jewels!